You cannot deny how inspirational BTS is to so many people and how much hope and support they give to their fans around the world.

 THEY SPEAK UP AGAINST RACISM

+BTS is no stranger to experience racism nor are they blind to the racism faced by other minorities.
+Prior to their White House visit, the group has addressed this real and ever pervasive issue.
 In the wake of protests around racial injustice in June 2020, BTS took to social media to speak up against racism and show their support for Black Lives Matter.
 They also took things a step further and donated $1 million to Black Lives Matter.
 ARMY then matched the group and raised another $1 million to support racial justice initiatives.
 BTS also weren’t silent in the attacks and its chilling aftermaths against Asian Americans in early 2021.
 They made a public statement denouncing Asian hate by referencing their own struggles with racism and calling for an end to prejudice.

 Continue Reading: The Big Problem Of Calling BTS Biot